tom-bjorkholm/wizard-ui-bridge/wizard_ui_bridge/example/src/wizard_ui_example/README.md

 The example stops at the floor plus one rung so the code stays readable.
 A production bridge should keep climbing.
-Each rung names the capability it exploits and the built-in bridge that already shows how, so `WizardUiBridgeConsole` and `WizardUiBridgeTextual` are your two reference
+Each rung names the capability it exploits and a finished bridge that already shows how: `WizardUiBridgeConsole` and `WizardUiBridgeTextual` are two reference rungs, and the `WizardUiBridgeTk` of the companion package `wizard-tk-bridge` is a graphical bridge that has climbed all six:
-rungs:

-1. Whole-screen `ask_form()` — show every field at once instead of one at a time (Textual bridge).
+1. Whole-screen `ask_form()` — show every field at once instead of one at a time (Textual and Tk bridges).
 2. A native `ask_path()` picker — a file/directory dialog instead of typed
-   text (a GUI toolkit).
+   text (Tk bridge).
-3. A calendar for date fields (Textual bridge).
+3. A calendar for date fields (Textual and Tk bridges).
 4. Richer typed-field widgets (spin boxes, sliders) for float/time/duration.
-5. `help_text` as a tooltip rather than an extra printed line.
+5. `help_text` as a tooltip rather than an extra printed line (Textual and Tk bridges).
 6. Inline re-ask — a rejected value's reason beside the field, not scrolled into the transcript.